Ready to Reclaim Your Time? A Digital Detox Plan That Actually Works

 Set a goal—maybe it’s no TikTok unless it’s for a saved video.
 Stick to it daily.

 Congrats!
-You’ve built a shiny new habit.
+You’ve built a new, healthy phone habit.
 Science (and TikTok’s own Shelby Sacco) says it works.
 I tested it on running—four years later, still going strong.

 What used to light you up before algorithms took over your free time?
 Was it painting?
 Journaling?
 Dancing in your kitchen?